groveatx/groveatx.github.io/gatherings/messages/index.md

 Click the links below to stream or download audio of the messages from our Sunday morning gatherings.

+ - **[January 12, 2014][20140112]** - Jesus came to save sinners, and we need
+   him.
+This week we saw in [Luke 7][luke7:36] a couple of illusions that keep us from understanding and believing that he can save us.

  - **[January 5, 2014][20140105]** - There are many things we can resolve to do in 2014, but what if we resolve to find our identity in Jesus?
 This message talks about what [Romans 12][] has to say about our identity, our worship,